 What Are the Key Features of Static Code Analysis Tools?

-Static code analysis tools incorporate many features for different development needs, ranging from straightforward syntax checking to advanced vulnerability detection and reporting.
+Static code analysis tools cover a range of needs, from straightforward syntax checking to advanced vulnerability detection and detailed, exportable reporting.

 Support for Polyglot Codebases